User’s Guide to CGNS#

 Because GridLocation = Vertex is the default, it is not necessary to specify it.

-The vertex flow solution can be read in using the following FORTRAN code segment (can read in as single or double precision - see discussion in the previous section):
+The vertex flow solution can be read using the following FORTRAN code segment (can read in as single or double precision - see discussion in the previous section):

 !
 READ FLOW SOLUTION FROM CGNS FILE